legacy-roboime/pyroboime/extra/README.md

-TODO: review this, may not be working...

-To use the transmission on a linux with udev copy 99-vivatx.rules to /etc/udev/rules.d/
+To use the transmission on a linux with udev copy the rules file:

+    cp ./99-vivatx.rules /etc/udev/rules.d/

+Restart udev with:

+    sudo udevadm trigger

 Ref: https://github.com/braiden/python-ant-downloader/issues/30